LSD and the Mystical Experience

 Kings College London is one of the world’s leading Universities for both education and research.
 King’s has become the largest centre for graduate and post-graduate medical teaching and biomedical research in Europe as per number of students and is regarded as one of the leading multidisciplinary research universities in the world.
 The Institute of Psychiatry, Psychology and Neuroscience is a research institution at King’s College, dedicated to discovering what causes mental illness and diseases of the brain, and identifying prevention and treatment avenues.

-Paul Morrison is a psychiatrist and researcher at The Institute of Psychiatry.
+Paul Morrison is a psychiatrist and researcher at the Institute of Psychiatry.
 He has completed a number of experimental studies focused on the issue of cannabis and psychosis.
 At present he works to advance trials of promising new treatments for major mental illness, specifically focusing on trials of CBD for psychosis.

 "The elimination of CBD [from many cannabis strains on the market] may play a key role in the development of psychosis.
 Laboratory studies have shown that pure, synthetic THC causes transient psychosis in 40 to 50 per cent of healthy people.
 In stark contrast to THC, CBD appears to have an anti-psychotic effect"